Stanford Encyclopedia of Philosophy

 Paul E. Oppenheimer is an Assistant Editor of the Stanford Encyclopedia of Philosophy.
 He has published (co-authored) papers in the Journal of Logic and Computation, Australasian Journal of Philosophy, Journal of Molecular Structure, International Journal of Quantum Chemistry, and Physical Review B, among others.
 Paul holds an M.A. in Philosophy from Princeton University, and was the runner-up for the Gordon Bell Prize in supercomputing in 1993.

-Emma Pease is a System Administrator for the Openproof project, an Associate Editor for the CSLI Publications project, and an Assistant Editor for the Stanford Encyclopedia of Philosophy project.
+Emma Pease is an Associate Editor for the CSLI Publications project and an Assistant Editor for the Stanford Encyclopedia of Philosophy project.

 Zalta, Edward N.